d4n3sh/thedaneshproject/content/posts/2008-03-28-the-newton-virus.md

   - 1008022976

 ---
 In the begining viruses were art, later they evolved and became weapons of mass destruction.
-Now, the guys over at Troika deceid to get back in time and start over by introducing &#8220;The Newton Virus&#8221; for the Mac.
-Newton has only one goal and that is to make you go &#8220;WOW&#8221;.
+Now, the guys over at Troika deceid to get back in time and start over by introducing "The Newton Virus" for the Mac.
+Newton has only one goal and that is to make you go "WOW".
 See for yourself.

 [youtube]http://www.youtube.com/watch?v=aBJQ5085kSo[/youtube]